Analysis of Two-variable Recurrence Relations with Application to Parameterized Approximations: Introduction

 Intuitively, Theorem \ref{thm:rec} asserts that $p(\alpha k , k )\approx \exp(-M)^k$.
 Furthermore, it shows that the asymptotics of $p(\alpha k , k )\approx \exp(-M)^k$ is dominated by the ``worst'' term in $p$.
-We note that the optimization problem \eqref{eq:alpha_num} is {\em quasiconvex}.
-Furthermore, all of the numerical problems in this paper arising as consequences of \eqref{eq:alpha_num} and Theorem \ref{thm:rec} are {\em quasiconvex}, and as such can be solved efficiently using standard tools (these problems involve the optimization of $\bgam^j$ as well).
-Moreover, most of these problems have a nearly closed form solution.
+We note that the optimization problem~\eqref{eq:alpha_num} is {\em quasiconvex}.
+Furthermore, all of the numerical problems in this paper arising as consequences of \eqref{eq:alpha_num} and Theorem \ref{thm:rec} are {quasiconvex}, and as such can be solved efficiently using standard tools (these problems involve the optimization of $\bgam^j$ as well).
+We also note that most of these problems have a nearly closed form solution.

 It is easy to show that for $p$ as defined in \eqref{eq:rec_relation} and every $b,k,n\in \mathbb{N}_+$ it holds that $p(nb,nk)\geq \left(p(b,k) \right)^n$.
 This suggests that $p$ can be lower bounded empirically by $p(\alpha k , k ) = \Omega( c^k)$ where $c=\left({p(\alpha k_0, k_0)}\right)^{\frac{1}{k_0}}$ for any fixed $k_0$.
 Indeed, this simple approach can be used in practice to derive a fairly good lower bound for $p$ in simple cases such as \eqref{eq:vc3intro}.
 However, it lacks both the scale and insight required to derive the algorithmic results presented in this paper.
 Furthermore, Theorem \ref{thm:rec} readily gives the desired solution, thus eliminating the need for an empirical approach as described above.